Audi RS4 Avant Review & Prices

 The Audi RS 4 Avant is a practical car with ballistic-missile performance.
 Four-wheel drive means it’s quick in all weathers, but alternatives are more exciting to drive

-Choosing an Audi RS 4 Avant instead of a normal A4 estate is a bit like swapping the bus for a helicopter on your morning commute – it’ll cost you quite a lot more money, but you’ll get to work quicker and arrive in more style.
-True, stepping out of an RS 4 won’t get people’s jaws dropping as if you’d touched down in a chopper, but they’re unlikely to think you’ve just arrived in a normal A4.
+Choosing an Audi RS4 Avant instead of a normal A4 estate is a bit like swapping the bus for a helicopter on your morning commute – it’ll cost you quite a lot more money, but you’ll get to work quicker and arrive in more style.

-The RS 4 gets a honeycomb grille, huge air vents under the headlights and an aggressive front bumper.
+The RS4 Avant gets a honeycomb grille, huge air vents under the headlights and an aggressive front bumper.
 Its bulging wheel arches house big 19-inch alloy wheels, and there’s a pair of fat oval exhaust pipes poking out from the rear bumper.

 The changes inside are a little more subtle but come together to create one of the best interiors of any estate car.
 You get a sporty flat-bottomed steering wheel that isn’t needlessly thick – like in a BMW M3 – and gearshift paddles, although the latter could be made to feel a little more premium.
 A pair of leather sports seats clamp your body in all the right places are the icing on the cake.

-Fundamentally though, the RS 4’s minimalist dashboard design is exactly the same as a normal A4, so it displays a level of quality that betters a Mercedes-AMG C63 never mind an Alfa Romeo Giulia Quadrifoglio.
+Fundamentally though, the RS 4’s minimalist dashboard design is exactly the same as a normal A4, so it looks and feels even more premium than a Mercedes-AMG C63, never mind an Alfa Romeo Giulia Quadrifoglio.

 And the Audi estate licks those two for boot space, too.
 Its huge opening makes loading easy and its tall, square load bay is infinitely more practical than the shallower design in the BMW M3, which is only available as a saloon.